Reporting Guide

 2. Consistency.
 Explain why the treatment is well-defined and uniform across individuals.

 3. Positivity.
-Report verification through transition tables showing exposure variation across covariate strata.
+Report checks showing that both exposure levels appear across the relevant covariate patterns.

 Steps 7–9: implementation

 3. Transparent reporting.
-Document all analytical decisions and assumptions.
+Document the analysis choices and assumptions.

 Target trial emulation

-Frame your causal question as: "How would outcomes change if we intervened to set everyone's exposure to level rather than , conditional on baseline characteristics?"
+Frame your causal question as: "How would outcomes change if we intervened to set everyone's exposure to level $a=1$ rather than $a=0$, conditional on baseline characteristics?"

 Reporting average treatment effects